State v. Queen: Plot

 It is revealed that The Count escaped from prison, where he was transferred after recovering from his psychosis, during the earthquake.
 Afterwards, the Count begins poisoning civilians with the Vertigo drug; Diggle and the Assistant District Attorney are among the infected.
 The Count reveals in a broadcast that the cure to the sickness is to take Vertigo.
 In the court, Laurel uses an affair between Moira and Malcolm to cast doubts on Moira's defense.
 Felicity is captured by the Count.
 In order to protect Felicity from being injected with Vertigo, Oliver is forced to kill the Count.
-Meanwhile, Blood, revealed to had hired the Count to kill the vigilante, now known as Arrow, is informed that one of his test subjects named Cyrus Gold has survived his injection, feeling "stronger".
+Meanwhile, Blood, revealed to have hired the Count to kill the vigilante, now known as Arrow, is informed that one of his test subjects named Cyrus Gold has survived his injection, feeling "stronger".
 Ultimately, Moira is exonerated by the jury; she later learns that Malcolm, alive and well, had rigged the trial.
 He also reveals that he now knows Thea is his biological daughter.
 In a flashback to the island, Shado and Slade rescue Oliver and Sara, after Dr. Ivo and his men travel to the island to locate the Hosen, the stone arrowhead, which contains coordinates to the wreckage of the Japanese submarine.